Quantitative Methods: Application

-A probability distribution specifies the probabilities of the possible outcomes of a random variable.
+b. describe the set of possible outcomes of a specified discrete random variable;

 If you toss a coin 3 times, the possible outcomes are as follows (where H means heads and T means tails): TTT, TTH, THT, HTT, THH, HTH, HHT, HHH.